 The information is also aimed at safety auditors, cycling technical experts, and others with an interest in mountain-biking operations.

 WorkSafe expects businesses that offer mountain-biking activities to manage the associated risks.
 The key serious risks include (but are not limited to) falls from heights or at speed that cause injuries to the brain, spine or internal organs, other serious injuries requiring hospital admission, or death.

-Health and Safety at Work (Adventure Activities) Regulations 2016(external link) were introduced to:
+The Health and Safety at Work (Adventure Activities) Regulations 2016(external link) (the Regulations) were introduced to:

 - protect the health and safety of staff and participants involved in adventure activities